Can You Put Vinegar in a Steam Mop?

 How to Use Vinegar With Steam Mopping

-I understand that some people love the cleaning power of vinegar and may be disappointed by the advice not to put vinegar in your steam mop or steam cleaner.
+I understand that some people love the cleaning power of vinegar and may be disappointed by the advice not to put vinegar in your steam mop or cleaner.

 There are alternative ways to incorporate vinegar into your cleaning routine without jeopardizing your steam mop.